 CROWE BROTHERS CONTINUE PREPARATIONS FOR TT DEBUT

-Manx brothers Ryan and Callum Crowe made their debut in the opening round of the 2019 British Sidecar championship at Oulton Park over the May Day Bank Holiday weekend, but an impressive run came to a premature end as they were forced to retire after just three laps.
+Ryan and Callum Crowe made their debut in the opening round of the 2019 British Sidecar championship at Oulton Park over the Bank Holiday weekend.

 In a high-class field of outfits featuring a host of World Championship crews, the Crowe brothers rode well during free practice and qualifying to start their race from a seventh-row grid position as the thirteenth fastest pairing.